What’s up, guys? We have got the very best top 10 boots specifically for kids.

 Next up in our #9, we have got the Nike Hypervenom Phantom III DF Elite.
 Now, the first thing to mention is that these are quite a bit more expensive than the Predator 18.1.
 So they’re definitely more suited to those elite young players.
 Robert Lewandowski is their main player for the Phantom III DF.

-Now, these are one of my favourite boots as well in the market and some of my favourite features is of course that Nike skin and Flyknit upper.
+Now, these are one of my favorite boots as well in the market and some of my favorite features is of course that Nike skin and Flyknit upper.
 It really is very soft and flexible and also gives a nice grip on the ball as well.
 These are packed with technology.
 We’ve got pouring pods inside the upper Flywire cables, and of course the dynamic fit collar.
 So they’re the main positives of the HyperVenom alongside the overall quite poor-looking design.

 Now, there are some negatives as well.
-They are expensive, so for some kids they are just too expensive straightaway.
-They’ve also got that dynamic colour and for some young kids, they can be quite tough to put on by themselves.
+They are expensive, so for some kids, they are just too expensive straightaway.
+They’ve also got that dynamic color and for some young kids, they can be quite tough to put on by themselves.
 And when we flip the boots over, we can see that at least in the youth version of the Phantom III DF Elite, they don’t come with hyper-reactive technology.

 So if you guys don’t want the elite version, unfortunately, there is no pro model but there is the academy and also the club.

 10. Adidas Nemeziz 17.2

 At #10 is the Adidas Nemeziz 17.2.
 Now, this is one of my own personal favorite model from Adidas.
 They cost about $115, so not the most expensive youth soccer shoes out there because in the list, there are models that are significantly more expensive.
 Now, of course, the main headline player for Adidas with their Nemeziz 17.1 is the main man, Lionel Messi, who prefers the 17.1 over the more elite 17+.